Skip to content

 5. actions: { [entity]: Set<actionKey> } — effective actions: role has the grant AND user's scope access satisfies all scope requirements.

 6. Union semantics — if a user has multiple roles, their permissions are ORed together.
-A user with both "teacher" (anagraphic read) and "nurse" (sensitive read) gets both scopes.
+A user with both "teacher" (identity read) and "nurse" (health read) gets both scopes.
 For scope merging, the highest access rank wins (WRITE > READ > NONE).

 interface CompiledPermissions {